antoine-coulon/skott/README.md

 ## Why you should use skott or an equivalent project

-The whole purpose of Skott is to build a graph from your project source code and offer many features relying on that generated graph.
+The whole purpose of skott is to build a graph from your project source code and offer many features relying on that generated graph.

 Overall, a generated project graph in software engineering acts as a **powerful tool that enhances code comprehension, project management, code maintenance and refactoring, and collaboration**.
 It provides a holistic view of the project's structure, dependencies, and relationships, enabling developers to make informed decisions and streamline their development process.

-Moreover, Skott aims to provide a comprehensive visual representation of the project's structure, dependencies, and relationships between different components.
+Moreover, skott aims to provide a comprehensive visual representation of the project's structure, dependencies, and relationships between different components.
 This visual overview **allows developers to better understand the overall architecture and organization of the codebase, making it easier to navigate and identify potential areas of improvement or optimization**.

-In the essence the main goal of Skott is to **help developers understand the codebase's structure and to enable more effective refactoring, reducing code duplication, getting rid of circular dependencies and improving overall code quality**.
+In the essence the main goal of skott is to **help developers understand the codebase's structure and to enable more effective refactoring, reducing code duplication, getting rid of circular dependencies and improving overall code quality**.

 ## Why you should care about circular dependencies and dead code